hesic73/gomoku_rl/README.md

 - Constrained to Free-style Gomoku support only.
 - The GUI is very rudimentary and cannot adapt to different resolutions.
-- The internal use of `vmap` in `torchrl.objectives.value.GAE` clashes with `torch.nn.BatchNorm2d(track_running_stats=True)`.
-Consequently, for batch normalization modules in the critic, `track_running_stats` is set to False, rendering it unusable in evaluation mode.

 ## References